molstar/molstar/src/extensions/kinemage/README.md

 - Line segments in Mol* do not support end-caps for wide lines, so there are artifacts in highly-curved lines
 - The default perspective view and white background for Mol* differs from that of Kinemage (though selecting a view from the State Tree will switch it to orthographic)
-- The name of the view is buried down inside of the JSON Data object and you must click the Update pull-down to see it